Pranav718/Learning_SwiftUI/Day 14/some_concepts.md

 ```
 As in the above function it throws error therefore the default value will be used that is "Anonymous user".

+We’ll find try? is mainly used in three places:
+1.In combination with guard let to exit the current function if the try? call returns nil.
+2.In combination with nil coalescing to attempt something or provide a default value on failure.
+3.When calling any throwing function without a return value, when you genuinely don’t care if it succeeded or not – maybe you’re writing to a log file or sending analytics to a server, for example.